 Focusing on what and how much the child is eating can alter the social aspect of a mealtime.
 Try to engage your child’s curiosity by talking about how the food looks, smells, feels and describing what you are doing with food e.g. “I’m going to put some gravy on my carrots”, “I’m going to mash my potatoes with my fork.”
 This can take the pressure off our children or teens and give them the room and confidence to experiment.

 Create a mealtime schedule

 Stick to 30 minutes maximum for mealtimes.
-It’s unlikely that a child will have the energy and desire to eat much more after this time period if they have already expressed dislike of the foods.
+It’s unlikely that a child will have the energy, and want, to eat much more after this time period if they have already expressed dislike of the foods.

 Plan regular meals and snacks throughout the day 1.5-2 hours apart so that the child has the opportunity to eat more next time.
 Remember our appetite can change throughout the day for a variety of reasons.

 Children need up to 15 exposures to new foods before we can expect them to take them.
 This means opportunities to see and talk about foods before we eat them.

 Offering some meals in a buffet-style e.g. having the pasta, meat, sauce and cheese separate for a bolognese means that the child can serve themselves and take just the amount of new food that they feel comfortable with or at a minimum can get used to the smells and sight of having it near their plate.